 Rule of Threes

 Number three comes up again.
 A photograph with three main subjects tends to be stronger in composition than a photograph with two or four subjects.
 Odd numbers are easier for the brain to relate to.
-The eyes wander from first to the third subject and usually come to rest on the most prominent of the three.
+Though it is called the rule of threes, it works well with fives too.
+When there are three main elements in the composition, the eyes wander from first to the third subject and usually come to rest on the most prominent of the three.

 (A road-side cafe.
 Eyes after wandering around keep coming back to the middle umbrella.)